Skip to main content

 (2) Complies with the medication withdrawal policies of the healthcare facilities in which the advanced practice registered nurse engages in withdrawal management practice; and

-(C) Prior to providing ambulatory detoxification for any substance use disorder the advanced practice registered nurse shall inform the patient that ambulatory detoxification alone is not substance abuse treatment.
-If the patient prefers substance abuse treatment, the advanced practice registered nurse shall comply with the requirements of section 3719.064 of the Revised Code, by completing the following actions:
+(C) Prior to providing ambulatory withdrawal management for any substance use disorder the advanced practice registered nurse shall inform the patient that ambulatory withdrawal management alone is not complete treatment for a substance use disorder.
+If the patient prefers continuing treatment for a substance use disorder, the advanced practice registered nurse shall comply with the requirements of section 3719.064 of the Revised Code.

-(1) An advanced practice registered nurse shall provide ambulatory detoxification only when all of the following conditions are met:
+(1) An advanced practice registered nurse shall provide ambulatory withdrawal management only when all of the following conditions are met:

-(3) Prior to providing ambulatory detoxification, the advanced practice registered nurse shall perform an assessment of the patient.
-The assessment shall include a thorough medical history and physical examination.
-The assessment must focus on signs and symptoms associated with opioid addiction and include assessment with a nationally recognized scale, such as one of the following:
+(3) Prior to providing ambulatory withdrawal management, the advanced practice registered nurse shall perform an assessment of the patient to gather information and data to justify the use of this treatment intervention.
+The assessment shall include a thorough medical history and physical examination sufficient to assure safety in commencing ambulatory withdrawal management and shall include a review of the patient's prescription history in OARRS.
+The assessment must focus on signs and symptoms associated with opioid use disorder and include assessment with a nationally recognized scale, such as one of the following:

 (a) Objective opioid withdrawal scale ("OOWS");